 In 2020, during the COVID-19 pandemic, I was beta testing a membership that would become my online healing center, the EMBODIED Living Center, and my prayer shifted once again.

-I now say, “Use me, move me, make me a force, for self love, healing, wholeness and liberation.”
+I now say, “Use me, move me, make me a force, for embodied healing and self-liberation.”

 While the world was literally burning, people were dying, and the Black Lives Matter movement was gaining necessary traction and momentum, I was asking myself what my best contribution in these global and cultural revolutions might be.

 The answer came as messages from both new and long time students telling me that my tools, teachings, and practices were the main thing getting them through the “unprecedented times.”

 Once again, my path was shown to me.

 Collective healing and liberation require both individual and community effort.
 The embodiment work I do helps to catalyze both.